Software Engineering for Self-Adaptive Robotics: A Research Agenda

 When it comes to testing the self-adaptive behaviour of robots, only a limited number of works are available in the literature.
-In this context, a SiL testing framework powered by machine learning techniques has been proposed to test the behaviour of autonomous systems such as UUVs~\cite{mullins2018adaptive}.
-For testing self-healing behaviour, a model-based framework was introduced to automate the testing of autonomous cyber-physical systems under uncertainties~\cite{ma2019modeling}.
+In this context, a SiL testing framework powered by machine-learning techniques has been proposed to test the behaviour of autonomous systems, such as UUVs~\cite{mullins2018adaptive}.
+To test self-healing behaviour, a model-based framework was introduced to automate testing of autonomous CPS under uncertainty~\cite {ma2019modeling}.
 Subsequently, reinforcement learning algorithms were evaluated to test the self-healing behaviour of various autonomous vehicles, including UAVs and mobile robots~\cite{ma2021testing}.
 In a similar line of work, a model-based approach was proposed to test the self-adaptive behaviour of UAVs~\cite{javed2024automated}.
 Building on this, a hybrid approach was introduced that combines model-based and search-based methods to test self-adaptive UAVs~\cite{javed2025hybrid}.
 Recently, an approach has been developed for testing autonomous mobile robots that uses robot requirements and vision language models to generate test scenarios~\cite{wu2025vision}.
 Another direction of research focuses on the use of digital twins for verifying robot behaviour at runtime.
 For instance, digital twins have been employed to monitor and verify the behaviour of mobile robots under uncertainty~\cite{betzer2024digital}.
-Similarly, a digital twin-based approach has been introduced for real-time out-of-distribution detection in self-adaptive robots, including autonomous vessels and service robots~\cite{isaku2025digital,isaku2025oodsar}.
+Similarly, a digital twin-based approach has been introduced for real-time out-of-distribution detection in self-adaptive robots, including autonomous vessels and service robots~\cite{isaku2025digital,isaku2025oodisar}.
 Furthermore, an initial AI-based digital twin framework has been introduced to enable task verification for medical robots~\cite{mania2025towards}.